 But before we get into that, let’s cover some of the logistics.
-The Texas Renaissance Festival kicks off the first weekend of October and runs each weekend through Dec.
+The Texas Renaissance Festival runs from the first weekend of October through each weekend through Dec.
 1. We’re going to tell you everything you need to know about the festival, including how to get there, how to save money on tickets, and more.

 Texas Renaissance Festival Location